 Treise, Debbie.
 Advertising; Graduate and Research Division.
 A specialist in science and health communication, Treise has received funding for her research communication from the National Aeronautics and Space Administration (NASA), Kaiser Family Foundation, NIH Clinical Translational Research Award.
 She is the author of several book chapters, journal articles, and conference presentations, and has given national and international invited talks on science and health communications.
-She has published in several journals including: the Journal of Pharmaceutical Marketing and Management, Public Understanding of Science, Science Communication, Journal of Health and Mass Communication, Journal of Consumer Affairs, infection Control and Hospital Epidemiology, Journal of Pharmaceutical Marketing and Management, Journal of Advertising and the Journal of the National Medical Association.
-Treise is a member of NASW, AAAS, AHCJ and reviews for NIH and NSF panels.
+She has published in several journals including: the Journal of Pharmaceutical Marketing and Management, Public Understanding of Science, Science Communication, Health Communication, Journal of Health and Mass Communication, Journal of Consumer Affairs, infection Control and Hospital Epidemiology, Journal of Pharmaceutical Marketing and Management, Journal of Advertising and the Journal of the National Medical Association.
+Treise is a member of NASW, AAAS, and has reviewed for NIH and NSF panels.
+Current research interests involve e-cigarettes, hand washing efforts to improve rates of hospital acquired infections, underserved pregnant women's nutrition.